Jan Elvedi

 Jan Elvedi (born 30 September 1996) is a Swiss professional footballer who plays as a centre-back for German club Kaiserslautern.

 Career

 Elvedi made his professional debut for Jahn Regensburg in the 2020–21 DFB-Pokal on 13 September 2020, starting in the home match against 3.
 Liga side 1.
 FC Kaiserslautern.

+On 30 January 2026, Elvedi moved to Greuther Fürth on loan.

 Personal life

-Elvedi's twin brother, Nico, is also a professional footballer who plays for Bundesliga club Borussia Mönchengladbach.
+Elvedi's twin brother, Nico, is also a professional footballer who plays for Premier League club Leeds United.